nextmoov/nextmoov/developers/howto-node-yarn-sass-forwindows.md

 ## Install Yarn

-**Warning :** Do not install Yarn with .exe file from the web or you might have some trouble matching versions
+**Warning :** Do not install Yarn with .exe file from the web or you might have some trouble matching versions.
+Yarn MUST be installed globally through npm, matching will be done automagically !

 ##### In Terminal (cmd Shell)